Review

 What We Would Do

-For a young boy's first tap class: go to Capezio's children's tap collection and look at the product photos for the Essential Tap Shoe or Downtown Tap Shoe.
-Both are lace-up oxfords.
-Buy the one that is in stock in the right size from a seller with an exchange policy.
+For a young boy's first tap class: go to Capezio's children's tap collection and pick the Downtown Tap Shoe, the lace-up oxford (the Essential Tap is velcro and the Jr. Tyette a ribbon tie, neither is the oxford a boys' requirement means).
+Confirm the lace-up from the product photo and buy it in the right size from a seller with an exchange policy.
 For ballet: Capezio Daisy in white, using Capezio's size chart.
 For a teen boy moving into technique classes: confirm with the teacher whether he needs a jazz oxford, character oxford, or continues with the tap shoe.
 Do not buy ahead of the teacher's recommendation in technique programs.
 For adult men starting to dance: use the men's collections at Capezio directly and read the men's sizing guide.
 Do not apply women's dance shoe sizing rules to men's purchases.

 Buyer Walkthrough